 Japan PM to visit Iran in effort to mediate tension with US

-Japan's government spokesman says Prime Minister Shinzo Abe will visit Iran in an effort to reduce tensions between Tehran and Washington.
+Japanese Prime Minister Shinzo Abe will visit Iran in an effort to reduce tensions between Tehran and Washington, Japan's government spokesman said Thursday.

-Chief Cabinet Secretary Yoshihide Suga said Thursday that Abe's trip will be the first by a Japanese leader to Iran in 41 years.
-He declined to specify the dates of the trip or other details.
+Chief Cabinet Secretary Yoshihide Suga said Abe's trip will be the first by a Japanese leader to Iran in 41 years.
+He declined to specify the dates of the trip or other details, but said it would be "soon."
+Officials are finalizing the details so the visit will be meaningful, Suga said.

 Kyodo News and other local media said Abe will visit Tehran on June 12-14 and meet with Supreme Leader Ayatollah Ali Khamenei and President Hassan Rouhani.

-Abe proposed the trip to President Donald Trump and received his support when the U.S. leader visited Japan in late May.

-Washington has withdrawn from a nuclear deal between Iran and several world powers and has re-imposed sanctions on the country.
+Tensions between the U.S. and Iran have worsened since Washington withdrew last year from a nuclear deal between Iran and several world powers, and re-imposed sanctions on Tehran.

+"With tensions intensifying in the Middle East, I believe it is extremely important to try to alleviate tension, encourage Iran to abide by the nuclear agreement and play a constructive role for regional stability," Suga said.
+"We will actively work toward a peaceful resolution."

+Foreign Minister Taro Kono is expected to travel to Tehran to meet with his counterpart, Mohammad Javad Zarif, on June 12 to pave the way for Abe's visit.

 Comments